munificent/magpie/doc/site/markdown/program-structure.markdown

 ## Names

-One goal of Magpie is be more syntactically flexible than many other languages, and this extends to even humble names.
-Its identifier rules are looser than you may expect.
-Operator characters like `+` and `-` are not only valid operators, but can also be used within regular names.
-Any of the following could be used to name a variable, function or other entity:
+Magpie is more ended when it comes to names than most other languages.
+Regular identifiers, used for things like [variables](expressions/variables.html) and [messages](expressions/messages.html) can consist of letters, numbers, underscores, and even most punctuation characters.
+These are all valid names:

     :::magpie
     hi